keboola/connection-docs/overview/tutorial/load/database.md

 - executes the queries, and
 - stores results of the queries in specified tables in Storage.

+When a job is running, a small orange circle appears under *Last runs*, along with RunId and other info on the job.
+Green is for success, red for failure.
+Click on the indicator, or the info next to it, for more details.

 Once the job is finished, click on the names of the tables to inspect their contents.
 In case you had loaded the [tables manually](/overview/tutorial/load/) before, their contents will not change at all.
 The extractor overwrites the table contents, and the manually loaded CSV files match the contents of the sample database.